thealphadollar/salvator/README.md

     2. `cd salvator`
     3. [Install npm](https://www.npmjs.com/get-npm)
     4. `npm install` (this step installs all the dependencies)
+    5. `npm link` - to link the CLI tool so that it can be used globally in your system.

 **NOTE: In case of any errors related to launching headless chrome, [install google-chrome-stable](https://www.linuxbabe.com/ubuntu/install-google-chrome-ubuntu-16-04-lts).
  It'll resolve all the dependency issues.**